bburns/PyVoyager/db/index/README.md

      NAME                       = FILE_SPECIFICATION_NAME
      COLUMN_NUMBER              = 2
      FORMAT                     = "A34"
      DESCRIPTION                = "The name and directory path of the PDS label file describing this particular file or files."

      NAME                       = PRODUCT_ID
      COLUMN_NUMBER              = 3
      FORMAT                     = "A20"
      DESCRIPTION                = "The unique identifier assigned to the data product.
 In this data set, it is equivalent to the file name without the directory path.
 In cases where a combined-detached label describes two files, this is the name of the binary file (ending in '.DAT'); the corresponding ASCII text file (ending in '.TAB') is not listed in the index."

      NAME                       = PRODUCT_TYPE
      COLUMN_NUMBER              = 4
      FORMAT                     = "A29"
-     DESCRIPTION                = "Description of the type of data file, one
-of: BLEMISH_TABLE, CALIBRATED_IMAGE, CALIBRATION_MODEL, CLEANED_IMAGE,
-DARK_CURRENT_IMAGE, TIEPOINT_TABLE, GEOMETRICALLY_CORRECTED_IMAGE,
-DECOMPRESSED_RAW_IMAGE, or RESEAU_TABLE."
+     DESCRIPTION                = "Description of the type of data file, one of: BLEMISH_TABLE, CALIBRATED_IMAGE, CALIBRATION_MODEL, CLEANED_IMAGE, DARK_CURRENT_IMAGE, TIEPOINT_TABLE, GEOMETRICALLY_CORRECTED_IMAGE, DECOMPRESSED_RAW_IMAGE, or RESEAU_TABLE."

      NAME                       = INSTRUMENT_HOST_NAME
      COLUMN_NUMBER              = 5
      FORMAT                     = "A9"
      DESCRIPTION                = "The spacecraft name associated with the image, either VOYAGER 1 and VOYAGER 2."

      NAME                       = MISSION_PHASE_NAME
      COLUMN_NUMBER              = 6
      FORMAT                     = "A17"
      DESCRIPTION                = "Name of mission phase for this image, one of JUPITER ENCOUNTER, SATURN ENCOUNTER, URANUS ENCOUNTER, or NEPTUNE ENCOUNTER."

      NAME                       = TARGET_NAME
      COLUMN_NUMBER              = 7
      FORMAT                     = "A10"
      DESCRIPTION                = "The nominal or intended primary target of the observation.
 The values in this column are occasionally incorrect and frequently are not comprehensive.
 The values given are based on information in the original data file label.
 In some cases the nominal target was misidentified.
 Further, while only one target is listed, many images contain multiple targets within the field of view."

      NAME                       = IMAGE_ID
      COLUMN_NUMBER              = 8
      FORMAT                     = "A10"
-     DESCRIPTION                = "
-Image identification, which takes the form: nnnnes+ddd, where 'nnnn' = picture sequence number for a given day, 'e' = planet of encounter (J=Jupiter, S=Saturn, U=Uranus, N=Neptune), 's' = Voyager spacecraft (1 or 2), - sign indicates before and a + sign indicates after closest planetary approach, 'ddd' = number of days from closest approach."
+     DESCRIPTION                = "Image identification, which takes the form: nnnnes+ddd, where 'nnnn' = picture sequence number for a given day, 'e' = planet of encounter (J=Jupiter, S=Saturn, U=Uranus, N=Neptune), 's' = Voyager spacecraft (1 or 2), - sign indicates before and a + sign indicates after closest planetary approach, 'ddd' = number of days from closest approach."
     Image identification: nnnnes+ddd, where nnnn=picture sequence number for a given day, e=planet of encounter (J,S,U,N), s=Voyager 1 or 2, - indicates before and + indicates after closest planetary approach, ddd=number of days from closest approach.

      NAME                       = IMAGE_NUMBER